 RIGOUROUS EDUCATION & CLINICAL TRAINING MEET FIRST-RATE FACULTY SUPPORT

-Not only is Northcentral University regionally and COAMFTE accredited, but we’ve designed our online degree program following COAMFTE Marriage and Family Therapy Educational Guidelines to help you acquire the knowledge, skills, practical application and values that will shape you into a competent, ethical and culturally sensitive marriage and family therapist.
+Not only is Northcentral University regionally, COAMFTE and IACSTE accredited, but we’ve designed our online degree program following COAMFTE Marriage and Family Therapy Educational Guidelines to help you acquire the knowledge, skills, practical application and values that will shape you into a competent, ethical and culturally sensitive marriage and family therapist.

 Becoming a marriage and family therapist is more than just a job—it’s about helping individuals, couples and families navigate the natural stressors of life and come out better and stronger than before.
 If you’re serious about pursuing a career as a marriage and family therapist, the Doctor of Philosophy (PhD) program in Marriage and Family Therapy at Northcentral University will provide you with a quality education and training that will challenge you to develop your critical thinking and research skills to a higher degree, while applying what you learn to professional practice.

 PHD IN MARRIAGE & FAMILY THERAPY: PROGRAM AT A GLANCE

 5 professionally relevant specializations Total Credit Hours: 69-99 Credit Hours Courses: 23-35 Courses Recommended Completion Time: 56 Months Next Start Date: Every Monday Classroom Size: One

 COMPLETE YOUR DOCTORAL PRACTICUM/INTERNSHIP IN YOUR LOCAL AREA